wevre/wry/README.md

 ### Local Scope

-Whatever the current scope is, it's variables can be accessed via `$loc`, as follows:
+Whatever the current scope is, its variables can be accessed via `$loc`, as follows:

      $loc['a']['name'] = 'Fred'
      print $loc.a['name']